t-mart/wap/README.rst

 Instead of providing ``--curseforge-token``, you may also set the environment variable ``WAP_CURSEFORGE_TOKEN``.

+You may generate a new token at `<https://authors.curseforge.com/account/api-tokens>`_.

 Some may prefer to use the current Git tag name as the version.
 You can just leverage your shell to fill this option in with something like: